Table of Contents Show

 5) Try Using a Different Network

-If you’re utilising a public network to access your computer, we recommend using your smartphone’s mobile data to visit your website.
+If you’re utilizing a public network to access your computer, we recommend using your smartphone’s mobile data to visit your website.
 The purpose is to determine whether the original network is to blame for the problem.

-If you frequently use public Internet connection, signing up for a Virtual Private Network (VPN) is another approach to protect your privacy (VPN).
+If you frequently use a public Internet connection, signing up for a Virtual Private Network (VPN) is another approach to protect your privacy (VPN).

 6) Clear the Browser Cache and Cookies